 My name is Susan and I am a sexual abuse survivor.

-My story began many many moons before I was even born simply because I was born to two very wounded individuals.
+My story began many, many moons before I was even born simply because I was born to two very wounded individuals.
 My abuse story begins at the tender age of 3 1/2 with my uncles.
 Call it being at the wrong place at the wrong time.
-They had teamed up on me, terrifying me and did horrific things to me, threatening to hurt my mother, grandma and siblings if I ever told.
-To solidify my silence they repeatedly dunked me under in the pond were they had violated me.
+They had teamed up on me, terrifying me and did horrific things to me, threatening to hurt my mother, grandma, and siblings if I ever told.
+To solidify my silence they repeatedly dunked me under in the pond where they had violated me.
 I swore never to tell.
 They finally let me go.

 My father entered the picture at the age of 6.
-At first it was just to touch him.
-He wasn’t going to hurt me like the others for he loved me, and I was his little girl.
-He had promised it would be ok.
-But it had to be our secret.
+At first, it was just to touch him.
+He wasn’t going to hurt me like the others for he loved me and I was his little girl.
+He had promised it would be ok but it had to be our secret.
 I could tell no one.
 It wasn’t long before he too was sexually abusing me.
-Hurting me in a way far worse than the others for he was my father, he was supposed to protect me, rescue me.
+Hurting me in a way far worse than the others for because he was my father, he was supposed to protect me and rescue me.
 Yet, there he was doing the exact same thing as the others.
 I could not comprehend why this was happening.
 The mind games were far worse than anything I could even imagine.
-He too threatened me that no one would believe me, and if I told I would be taken away and never to see my family again.
+He too threatened that no one would believe me, and if I told I would be taken away, never to see my family again.
 My world was crashing and there was no one to help.

 I was placed in an abusive foster home.
 It was about two weeks when my foster dad approached me.
 He too said it had to be our secret.
 I knew what that meant, stay quiet or lose another family.
 My foster mom was good to me and I really liked her.
 I stayed quiet, for that was what I had learned.